guguji666666/Qualys-VA-Remediation/QID 91761/readme.md

 Reopen Microsft store, the VP9 video extension is no longer detected <br>
 ![image](https://github.com/guguji666666/Qualys-VA-Remediation/assets/96930989/ab75d5c8-9ebe-4512-9b44-2e1d32b09b19)

-If you want to install it with latest version, please reboot the machine and install it from Microsoft store. <br>
+If you want to install the VP9 extension with latest version, please reboot the machine and install it from Microsoft store. <br>
 To verify the installation, please run the powershell command <br>
 ```powershell
 Get-AppxPackage -AllUsers *VP9*